 Flow Control

-Flow control ensures the rate at which a sender is transmitting is proportional to the receiver’s receiving capabilities.
+Flow control ensures that the rate at which a sender is transmitting is proportional to the receiver’s receiving capabilities.
 It manages the flow of data/packets among two different nodes, especially in cases where the sending device can send data much faster than the receiver can take in.

 The destination host can also decrease the window to slow down the flow.
 Hence, the window is called the sliding window.
-When the source has finished the number of segments allowed by the window, it cannot send any further segments until an acknowledgement is received from the destination.
+When the source has finished the number of segments allowed by the window, it cannot send any further segments until an acknowledgment is received from the destination.

 The figure below illustrates how the window increases during the session.
 Notice the Destination host increasing the Window from 800 to 1000 simultaneously when it sends an ACK back to the source.
 This process is called windowing.

-Reliable Delivery with Error recovery
+Reliable Delivery with Error Recovery

 Ordered Delivery